mxina93/NVDA-MUMTEC-36H-Hackathon2024/README.md

 ### Back-End

-The back-end script processes the `ai4i2020.csv` data file and detects anomalies using the Isolation Forest algorithm.
+The back-end script processes the result data file and detects anomalies using the Isolation Forest algorithm.
 It also evaluates the risk of hardware failure based on the percentage of detected anomalies.

 # Data Format